 Should any officer become aware of any potential contraventions of the Bribery Act 2010, they should report their concerns to their Head of Service and the Monitoring Officer.
-Further guidance on the 2010 Act is available from Legal Services.
+Further guidance on the 2010 Act is available from the Council's Governance Service.

 All officers should note that where Procurement Laws apply, under the Scottish Regulations, should any potential supplier have been convicted of offences under the 2010 Act (or previous legislation), or similar offences of dishonesty or fraud, then it is highly likely that they will require to be de-selected from the procurement process.
-Should this matter arise in the course of a procurement process, the procurement officer should seek guidance from Legal Services and the Procurement Manager in the first instance.
+Should this matter arise in the course of a procurement process, the procurement officer should seek guidance from Resources and Governance in the first instance.